Check Out The 2018 Disney Princess Half Marathon Merchandise – Shirts, Tervis, Dooneys, Backpacks, More

 The 2018 Disney Princess Half Marathon is quickly approaching with training in full effect, but let’s not forget that there will be plenty of new merchandise to be had as well.
-The Walt Disney World Resort will host this year’s half marathon which is presented by the Children’s Miracle Network and it will take place over the weekend of Feb.
-22-25, 2018.
+The Walt Disney World Resort will host this year’s half marathon, which is presented by the Children’s Miracle Network and it will take place over the weekend of February 22-25, 2018.
 Today, Disney delivered a sneak peek at the new shirts cups, ornaments, Dooney & Bourke bags, and more that can be had for purchase.

 On Monday afternoon, the Disney Parks Blog revealed a sneak peek of the merchandise that will be available at the 2018 Disney Princess Half Marathon.
 It looks as if purple and blue are the colors of choice for this year, and the merchandise is pretty awesome.